Prompting is not a substitute for probability measurements in large language models: Discussion

+Our work suggests that if a competence--performance distinction is to be made for LLMs, a natural locus is the contrast between the information contained in an LLM's string probability distribution (corresponding to its competence) versus the behavior the LLM exhibits when prompted (corresponding to its performance).
+A model's failure to exhibit a linguistic generalization when prompted might not reflect a lack of the relevant information in its underlying conditional probability distributions, but instead an inability to access and behave in accordance with that information in response to a prompt that poses a metalinguistic query.
+This view remains consistent with the fact that LLM behavioral errors may be corrected when illustrative examples are included in the prompt --- whether or not such prompts pose metalinguistic queries, they offer opportunity for in-context learning \citep{brown_language_2020} --- or by allowing the model to produce a reasoning trace before outputting an answer \citep{nye_show_2021,wei_chain_2022,kojima_large_2022}.

-In sum, while there are valid reasons to prefer both prompting and direct probability measurements, researchers should not assume that these methods will generate consistent results.
-We urge researchers to clearly specify their assumptions in choosing to use a particular evaluation method to measure linguistic knowledge in LLMs.
-Our results also highlight the lost value with the move to closed APIs where access to probablity distributions is unavailable or highly constrained.
-If our interactions with LLMs are limited to high-level prompting, we risk losing the opportunity to measure capabilities that could advance our understanding of these models and their relation to human language.
+To conclude, prompting is not a substitute for direct probability measurements in LLMs.
+We underscore the importance of specifying the assumptions underlying methodological choices in LLM evaluation, and using open models with direct access to probabilities for scientific research.
+If our interactions with LLMs are limited to high-level prompting, we lose the opportunity to measure capabilities that could advance our understanding of these models and their relation to human language.